(P.S. Available in paperback and e-book editions,

 Here we are celebrating the release of our teacher’s guide for my award-winning historical novel for young readers, A BUSS FROM LAFAYETTE.
 (Sienna is on the left, I am on the right.)

 A Buss from Lafayette can be used as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) American life in the early 19th century.
 It can be enjoyed read aloud in a classroom, read in small groups, and, of course, read individually.

-My colleague Sienna Larson and I have written A Buss from Lafayette Teacher’s Guide, which is being released by BQB Publishing on April 1, 2018.
+My colleague Sienna Larson and I have written A Buss from Lafayette Teacher’s Guide, which was released by BQB Publishing on April 1, 2018.

 “This document is fantastic and any middle school teacher would love to use it while expanding on the many aspects of this fiction/non-fiction youth book.” – Gene Glover, Middle School Teacher and Principal

 “There is no more crucial time than now to teach our children about the history of their country.
 The need for teachers to find ways to make history interesting is crucial.
 A Buss from Lafayette will provide not only historic background of the revolutionary time. . .but also a story that all children can identify with. . .
 The teachers’ guide also gives many wonderful suggestions of how to integrate subjects with the historical content of this novel. , , [and] suggests questions that challenge higher level thinking.
 I highly recommend this for teachers in grades 5-8.” – Susan Elliott, Ph.D., Associate Professor, Quinnipiac University; Literacy and Curriculum Development.